gmc-code/PC-app-development/docs/tk_widgets/tk_checkbutton.rst

 ---------------

 | The `tkinter.Checkbutton` widget provides a checkbutton (checkbox).
-| To create a checkbutton widget, the general syntax is:
+| To create a checkbutton widget, the general syntax is (assuming import via "import tkinter as tk"):

 .. py:function:: checkbutton_widget = tk.Checkbutton(parent, option=value)